Today’s question comes from Stephanie. She asks:

 Take writing a book.
 Do you see Stephen King sitting in a room by himself staring at a blank sheet of paper?
-No, but he’s said writing a book, “Takes at least a year.”
-The only part you see is him selling 350 million books, and you say to yourself, “Oh, must be nice.”
-(Btw, royalties are an excellent type of passive income).
+No, but he’s said that writing a book, “Takes at least a year.”
+The only part you see is him selling 350 million copies and you say to yourself, “Oh, must be nice.”
+(Btw, royalties are an excellent type of passive income.)

 Here, let’s take a look at a few other examples.

 Pat Flynn.
 He earns $100,000+ a month in passive income from his website where he writes about passive income.
 The part you didn’t see was the 8+ years he spent writing 1,000+ posts, recording a daily and weekly podcast, building a brand, and running a business.

 Ramit Sethi.
 He created a $2,000 online course on how to create and sell online courses.
 When it launched he made $5 million, and he’ll earn passive income for years selling it to new leads.
 The part you didn’t see was the 10+ years he spent building his platform, and learning how to successfully create and sell digital products.

 I saved up enough money to earn $40,000 a year in passive income.
 (And you can do the same thing I did with stocks, or by investing in real estate, building a business, etc.) But if I pull back the curtain you’ll see 10+ years I spent improving my business skills to climb the corporate ladder, learning how to align my spending with my financial goals, and mastering the stock market.